 Bird viewing is great year round, but is incredible in the winter and early spring months when the migratory bird population is visiting.
 Our community is host to the Space Coast Birding Festival each January-the largest birding festival in the country.
 Mullet-head Island, an active bird rookery, is just under half a mile from our launch site at Haulover Canal.

 On our tours in the Merritt Island National Wildlife Refuge we see manatees most of the year.
 The exception to that is when we have a cold snap and temperatures drop and stay low for a few days.
 Manatees being mammals love warm water and need it to help maintain body heat.
 On cold days Manatees leave our area in favor of the warm runoff from local power plants or the water of local springs, which maintain a constant 72 degrees.
-In the warmer months manatee are actually quite friendly and regularly visit us alongside our boats
+In the warmer months, manatees are actually quite friendly and regularly visit us alongside our kayaks.

-Unfortunately there are no restrooms available at the launch site.
-There are portable toilets available at a nearby boat ramp, but we do not recommend depending on them.
+There is a portable toilet available at the launch site & nearby boat ramp, but we do not recommend depending on them.
 The closest restrooms are at the Merritt Island Refuge at the visitor center, open at 8:00AM Monday - Saturday, a very good stop on the way to the tour.
 If you are short on time a quick stop at a fast food stop in town is likely you best bet.